-The Glushko-Samuelson Intellectual Property Law Clinic of the Washington College of Law prepares students to be effective and thoughtful practitioners through direct experience in this rapidly evolving area.
+The Glushko-Samuelson Intellectual Property Law Clinic of the American University Washington College of Law prepares students to be effective and thoughtful practitioners through direct experience in this rapidly evolving area.
 Our students learn a range of essential lawyering skills and acquire a critical understanding of the values and value conflicts that shape the development of intellectual property law and policy.
 Through its activities, the Clinic strives to promote the public interest in copyright, patent, trademark and related fields.
 The Clinic is made possible by a generous donation from Robert Glushko and Pam Samuelson of Berkeley, California.

 The Clinic employs the methodology of WCL’s nationally acclaimed Clinical Program.
 Our students take primary responsibility for every stage of the cases and other matters to which they are assigned, under the close supervision of an experienced team of full-time faculty members.
 In addition, clinic seminars give students the opportunity to hone basic skills and theoretical understanding in a classroom setting, and provide the opportunity for reflection on the experience of client representation and the meaning of the public interest in the realm of intellectual property.